-The Licensed Vocational Nurse (LVN) is a member of the multidisciplinary team, under the guidance of a District Nurse (RN, MS, CPNP-PC) and/or the direct supervision of the school administrator.
-The health office is staffed by a LVN who manages and performs various health services and clerical duties for the purpose of improving and maintaining optimal student health.
-The LVN works with the parent to ensure all immunizations are up to date; administer(s) medications prescribed by a student's physician; assists with state mandated health screenings; and performs first aid services for injuries and illnesses that occur at school.
-The school has a District Nurse available during school hours via telephone and/or email.
+A Licensed Vocational Nurse (LVN) is a member of the multidisciplinary team, under the guidance of a Health Services Coordinator (RN, MS, CPNP-PC) and/or the direct supervision of the school administrator.
+The health team manages and performs various health services and clerical duties for the purpose of improving and maintaining optimal student health.
+The health office works with the parent to ensure all immunizations are up to date; administer(s) medications prescribed by a student's physician; assists with state mandated health screenings; and performs first aid services for injuries and illnesses that occur at school.
+The school has a Health Services Coordinator available during school hours via telephone and/or email.